-In 2022,20 PERCENT of the material we shipped in our products came from RECYCLED OR RENEWABLE SOURCES.
-27
+In 2022,20 PER CENT of the material we shipped in our products came from RECYCLED OR RENEWABLE SOURCES.

-We've accelerated our work through new commitments to transition to 100 percent recycled cobalt, tin, gold, and rare earth elements in select components by 2025.28
+We've accelerated our work through new commitments to transition to 100 per cent recycled cobalt, tin, gold and rare earth elements in selected components by 2025.

-Eliminate plastics in our packaging by 2025.29
+Eliminate plastics in our packaging by 2025.

-Our product packaging contains only 4 PERCENT PLASTIC down from 21 percent in 2015.
+Our product packaging contains only 4 PER CENT PLASTIC - down from 21 per cent in 2015.

-Reduce water impacts in the manufacturing of our products, use of our services, and our facility operations.
+Reduce water impacts in the manufacturing of our products, use of our services and our facility operations.

-Our PRINEVILLE, RENO, AND MESA DATA CENTERS and 17 SUPPLIER FACILITIES have been certified to the Alliance for Water Stewardship standard for leading water management practices.
+Our PRINEVILLE, RENO AND MESA

+DATA CENTRES and 17 SUPPLIER

+FACILITIES have been certified to

+the Alliance for Water Stewardship

+standard for leading water

+management practices.